The Fratellis: 2005–2006: The Fratellis EP and Costello Music

-The band's name came from the criminal family in The Goonies and received their first radio playing in 2005, on central Scotland's Beat 106 (later XFM Scotland, now Capital Scotland) Beatscene show hosted by Jim Gellatly.
+The band's name came from the criminal family in The Goonies.
+They played their first show on 4 March 2005 in Glasgow, and received their first radio play in 2005.
 They were signed by Fallout Records after less than 10 shows.
 The band formed after the band members placed adverts in record stores around Glasgow, originally forming as a four-piece with Mince on lead guitar and a drummer called Chris who was soon fired.

-They played their first "proper" show on 4 March 2005 in the O'Henry's bar in Glasgow across the road from the Horseshoe bar.
 The Fratellis EP was released on 3 April 2006, featuring the tracks "Stacie Anne" and "The Gutterati?".
-"Creepin' Up the Backstairs" was never a single released by the band, even though a video was made for it.
-The first single released by the band was Henrietta, which was released on 12 June 2006 and charted at number 19 on the UK Charts.
+The band's first single, "Henrietta", was released on 12 June 2006 and reached number 19 on the UK Charts.

-Costello Music was the debut album for the Fratellis and was released on 11 September 2006.
+The band's debut album, Costello Music, was released on 11 September 2006.
 It charted at number two in the UK album charts for three weeks.
 The success of the album led to the Fratellis winning the Brit Award for British Breakthrough Act in 2007, an award that was voted for by BBC Radio One listeners.

 The Fratellis supported Kasabian in December 2006 on their UK tour before playing 10 dates by themselves in February and March 2007.
-The tour of the UK festival circuit, playing at Glastonbury and headlining at festivals such as NME's Rock 'n' Riot tour, OXEGEN 2007 and T in the Park 2007, amongst others.
+Following the release of Costello Music, the band embarked on a tour of the UK festival circuit, playing at Glastonbury and headlining at festivals such as NME's Rock 'n' Riot tour, OXEGEN 2007 and T in the Park 2007, amongst others.
 They also opened for The Police Reunion Tour in the summer of 2007 in some of the North America dates.
 The Fratellis also recorded some cover songs during the year including "All Along the Watchtower" for Radio 1's 40th Anniversary Double Album, Radio 1: Established 1967, and "Solid Gold Easy Action" for the soundtrack of the film Hot Fuzz, which also included the single "Baby Fratelli".